I’m a Celebrity…Get Me Out of Here! - who left ITV show last night & how to catch up

 Matt Hancock, MP

-Hancock was in charge of managing the NHS’ response to the Covid-19 pandemic until he was forced to resign in June 2021 when video footage of him having an affair with an aide emerged.
-At the time, the public were told not break social distancing rules with anyone outside their domestic double - Mr. Hancock’s aide was outside his domestic bubble and was subsequently forced to resign.
+The 44-year-old was in charge of managing the NHS’ response to the Covid-19 pandemic until he was forced to resign in June 2021 when video footage of him having an affair with an aide emerged.
+At the time, the public were told not to break social distancing rules with anyone outside their domestic bubble - Mr. Hancock’s aide was outside his bubble and he was subsequently forced to resign.

 How to catch up on I’m a Celebrity… Get Me Out of Here!